Comparing Selective Serotonin Reuptake Inhibitors (SSRIs) to Tricyclic Antidepressants (TCAs)

 Anticholinergic effects (dry mouth, blurred vision, drowsiness, constipation, and difficulty in urination).
 Dry mouth is a most common TCAs' side effect 37.
 Tricyclic antidepressants produce a greater incidence of dry mouth, drowsiness, constipation and fatigue than SSRIs 4, 38.

-Weight gain, appetite increasing effects.
+Weight gain and increased appetite.
 Both SSRIs and TCAs can cause unwanted weight gain.
 However, there is some evidence that tricyclic antidepressants may be more likely to cause weight gain and increased appetite than the selective serotonin reuptake inhibitors 41, 42.

 Sexual effects.
 Sexual dysfunction such as decreased sexual desire, erectile difficulties and delayed ejaculation has been reported with all classes of antidepressants.
 Sexual dysfunction is one of the most frequent and persistent SSRI adverse effect.
 These drugs are more likely to cause sexual dysfunction than the TCAs 4, 23.